 The Youth Opportunity Center (YOC) is a residential treatment facility located on the Northwest side of Muncie, Indiana.
 Formally known as the Delaware County Children’s Home, the facility focuses on addressing the needs of children and adolescents who are identified as having difficulties at home, school, or in the community.
 This might include, but is not limited to, youth exposed to physical, sexual or emotional abuse and neglect, or youth exhibiting suicidal ideation, school truancy, homicidal behaviors, behavioral disruptions, emotional distress, physical aggression and chemical/drug abuse.

 What makes the YOC unique?
-The staff of psychiatrists, psychologists, physicians, therapists, administrators, therapists and program managers work collectively to effectively deliver diverse treatment interventions to meet psychological needs of each child.
+The staff of psychiatrists, psychologists, physicians, therapists, administrators, therapists and program managers work collectively to effectively deliver diverse treatment interventions to meet the psychological needs of each child.

-Muncie Community Schools (MCS) provides an accredited educational programs for elementary, middle and high school students on the campus of the YOC.
-The structured educational setting provides student with an opportunity to learn at their individual level in the small sized classrooms.
+Muncie Community Schools (MCS) provides accredited educational programs for elementary, middle and high school students on the campus of the YOC.
+The structured educational setting provides students with an opportunity to learn at their individual level in the small sized classrooms.
 Students may also attend county or city schools within Delaware County, as deemed appropriate by the treatment team and the parents/guardians.

 Family involvement is important to the YOC and we work to involve the families in every aspect of a child’s treatment.
-Families will particpate in family counseling, parenting classes, family activities, treatment planning, medication reviews, and educational planning.
+Families will participate in family counseling, parenting classes, family activities, treatment planning, medication reviews, and educational planning.
 Parents will have active communication between the treatment team working with their child.

 For additional information please contact the Admissions Department at (765) 741-1022 or email firstname.lastname@example.org